Edwin Schlossberg: Personal life

-Schlossberg married Caroline Kennedy, daughter of John F. Kennedy and Jacqueline Kennedy Onassis, in a Catholic ceremony at Our Lady of Victory Church in Centerville, Massachusetts on July 19, 1986, his 41st birthday.
-They met while both working at the Metropolitan Museum of Art.
+Schlossberg married Caroline Kennedy, daughter of John F. Kennedy and Jacqueline Kennedy Onassis, in a Catholic ceremony at Our Lady of Victory Church in Centerville, Massachusetts, on July 19, 1986, his 41st birthday.
+They met while both were working at the Metropolitan Museum of Art.
 They have three children, all born in New York: Rose (b.
-1988), Tatiana Celia (b.
-1990), and John Bouvier "Jack" (b.
+1988), Tatiana Celia (1990–2025), and John Bouvier "Jack" (b.
 1993).

+Schlossberg's daughter Tatiana died at the age of 35 from acute myeloid leukemia.

+In popular culture

+Schlossberg is portrayed by Ben Shenkman in the 2026 television mini-series Love Story.